thiago-scherrer/gotrader/README.md

 You have been warned.

-But if you have good results, share your extracts =)
+But if you have good results, share the logic =)

-Don't panic.
+And Don't panic!

 ## Supported Contracts